Timeline

 1989

-Up to this date, this HG DN 1200 was the largest valve ever made at Stafsjö, destined to isolate a 60 m high pulp tower at Procter & Gamble Cellulose Co mill in Georgia USA.
-Today, several of this size and larger are manufactured at Stafsjö on a yearly basis.
+The HG DN 1200, designed to isolate a 60 m high pulp tower at the Procter & Gamble Cellulose mill in Georgia, USA, stood as the largest valve ever manufactured at Stafsjö at the time.
+Today, valves of this size and larger are produced regularly.

 1989

-Introduction of the RKO knife gate valve with a round bore and square outlet for severe junc trap services
+The RKO knife gate valve was introduced, featuring a round bore and square outlet designed for severe junk trap services.

 2002